FriedrichtenHagen/react-ecommerce/README.md

 - all links on home page should lead to the product page
 - look into animation library to animate changes in the prices
 - fix the text alignment for delivery in shopping cart
-- add a conditional link in menu to sign in/client home page
 - display content on client home page

 ## Available Scripts